SensibleWeather/jamf-sofa-processor/README.md

 - `--deadline`: Force the update to all outdated devices with the specified deadline (in days) (Default: 14)
 - __Not Implemented__ `--force`: Force the update to all outdated devices with the specified deadline (in days), overriding any configured canary data

+_Notification Options_
+- `notificationtype`: Type of notification to send, "SLACK" is currently the only available option.
+- `notificationurl`: Notification URL, currently only supports a Slack webhook URL
+- `notificationtemplate`: Customizable message to send to users via the notification
+- `notificationoptions`: Notification options, certain fields must be sent using this arg in order to use notifications.
+For Slack "slack_token" must be provided using this field.

 _Other Arguments_
 - `--debug`: Enable debug logging for this script
 - `--dryrun`: Output proposed actions without executing any changes